-Lean manufacturing including lean maintenance has long been a concept both in the United States and in Europe.
+Lean manufacturing including lean maintenance in manufacturing has long been a concept both in the United States and in Europe.

 Lean Maintenance in Manufacturing & Delivery of Raw Material

 - Stop times.

 Partnership between Operations – Maintenance – Engineering

 - Eliminate problems.

 - Reduce the store value at the same time as you preserve service level to maintenance.